AndyIsBuilding/calorie_counter/tests/README.md

-# Testing the Calorie Counter Application
+# Testing the HealthVibe Application

-This directory contains tests for the Calorie Counter application using pytest.
+This directory contains tests for the HealthVibe application using pytest.

 ## Running Tests